scott-yjyang/MeWM/README.md

 ## Acknowledgement
 The code is developed upon [DiffTumor](https://github.com/MrGiovanni/DiffTumor), [TextoMorph](https://github.com/MrGiovanni/TextoMorph).
 If you have issues with code and paper content, please contact [Yijun Yang](https://yijun-yang.github.io/).

+## License
+The code and paper content are licensed under Creative Commons Attribution-NonCommercial 4.0 International.
+Please see [`LICENSE.md`](LICENSE.md) for details.